-I used to collect Hard Rock Cafe t-shirts mainly because of the names of the cities imprinted on their shirts.
-The shirts were my travel memorabilia for many years.
+I used to collect Hard Rock Cafe t-shirts from every city, mainly because of the city’s name printed on every shirt.
+They were my favorite travel memorabilia for many years.
 When I visited my friend in Israel, I asked him to take me to a Hard Rock Cafe for dinner on the night I arrived.
-He lived in Rishon LeZion, a few miles from Tel Aviv.
-He was perturbed at the idea of going to an American restaurant to eat instead of us trying one of the acclaimed local Israeli restaurants in the city.
-I told him, without being embarrassed, that all I was after were those Tel Aviv Hard Rock Cafe shirts.
-(Of course I didn’t eat at every HRC I went to.
-In later years, I just bought the shirts and left).
+He lived in Rishon LeZion, about 20 minutes from Tel Aviv.
+He was perturbed at the idea of going to an American restaurant, instead of us trying one of the acclaimed local Israeli restaurants in the city.
+I told him, without a hint of embarrassment, that I wanted to go there because I needed a T-shirt.
+Of course I didn’t always eat at every Hard Rock.
+In later years, I just bought the shirts and left.

 Looking back, I now cringe at my shallowness.
-But because I was still young and naive, I can put the blame on my age, rather than my lack of sophistication.
+But because I was still young and naive then, I can put the blame on my age, rather than my lack of sophistication.
 Dozens of unworn Hard Rock shirts later, I eventually stopped collecting them.
 What was I thinking?
 I didn’t even like wearing T-shirts in the first place!
 I also realized I’ve missed out on all the great local restaurants whenever I went to eat at Hard Rock Cafe.
-Clearly FOMO wasn’t a word yet way back then. 😛
+Clearly FOMO wasn’t yet a “word” I was familiar with back then. 😛

 Recently the United States has started improving its relations with Cuba.
 Everyone I’ve spoken to about Cuba told me I better visit it soon because it is still frozen in time.
 God forbid, once the doors open up, American chains will start to infiltrate the country.
 McDonald’s, TGI Friday’s, KFC, and others will shamelessly come and ruin Cuba with over-commercialization.
 I agree…..they should forbid all those awful restaurant chains from entering.
 Although I am fine with allowing only one—just one!
 Because seriously, I